China's "land kings" under threat as tightening takes a toll

 "Developers will be more rational when bidding for land this year, unlike the huge number of land kings we saw the year before," said Lin Bo, vice-research director at real estate information provider CRIC.
 "Considering the risks and costs, major developers are not willing to pay for premium land now."

-Privately-owned China Vanke 000002.SZ, the country's largest listed developer, said on Thursday that one of its operating strategies was to not be a land king.
+Privately-owned China Vanke, the country's largest listed developer, said on Thursday that one of its operating strategies was to not be a land king.

 "When there's a lot of people after a piece of land, we'd rather miss the land than buy wrong," said Tan Huajie, secretary of the board.

-China Vanke has won 13 pieces of "premium land" in the country since 2008, making it the No 2 "land king" after state-backed Poly Real Estate Group (600048.SS), according to
+China Vanke has won 13 pieces of "premium land" in the country since 2008, making it the No 2 "land king" after state-backed Poly Real Estate Group, according to CRIC.

 GOVERNMENT IMPACT